magus/gowalk/README.md

 If we update native libraries or assets we should increment the release channel in the respective build.
 When a build is created with a release channel it means we can target it with updates specifically for that version.

+**IMPORTANT**: Unfortunately the app must be force quit and re-opened multiple times to trigger an update using `expo`.
+Might be worth considering using `code-push` instead.

 ## preview

 ```